Personal pronouns in Catalan: Variants

+For example: → Demanen la clau (→ la demanen) als vigilants (→ els demanen) → els la demanen → els hi demanen ["They ask them for it."]).

+In casual and careless speech, the plural dative els (whose singular is li, not to be confused with the plural accusative els) can be pronounced els hi:

+For example: els va dir que sí → els hi va dir que sí ["He/She told them yes."]).

 The elided proclitic forms ens n' and us n' are regularly replaced by the unelided forms ens en and us en before a verb starting with a vowel.
 For example: